 Just the other day, however, I had a different encounter with a monk.
 This one did not retreat.
 I found myself walking down Fifth Avenue, minding my own business and trying to skirt tourists in baseball caps, plaid shorts, and sandals gaping up at the tall buildings, when from out of nowhere a monk came up to me.
-He was a Buddhist monk in saffron robes carrying brochures.
-I expected them to be about the Chinese occupation of Tibet, but they weren’t.
-These were about money, as in the monk wanted some.
+He was a Buddhist monk in saffron robes, carrying brochures.
+I expected the brochures to be about the Chinese occupation of Tibet, but they weren’t.
+These were about money.

 The monk stopped me, slipped a beaded bracelet onto my wrist and handed me a Buddha prayer card with the word “peace” on it.
 I accepted it, which he mistook as a commitment, and then he opened a photo album with a picture of a partly constructed, two-story building in red sitting in what looked like a Walmart parking lot.
 Apparently, they needed money to finish the building.
 He kept pointing to it and smiling, which is when I realized this was a silent monk.